-To view the most recent picture in the monitor, press the \blacktriangleright button.
+To view the most recent picture in the monitor, press the D button.

 Press the selector right to view pictures in the order recorded, left to view pictures in reverse order.
 Keep the selector pressed to scroll rapidly to the desired frame.
-Choosing a Display Format Press the DISP/BACK button to cycle through playback display formats as shown below.

-Pictures taken using other cameras are indicated by a 🛱 ("gift image") icon during playback.
+Pictures taken using other cameras are indicated by a 🖺 ("gift image") icon during playback.